pimatic/pimatic-log-reader/README.md

       "plugin": "log-reader"
     }

-Then add a sensor for your log-entries to the sensors section:
+Then add a sensor for your log-entries to the devices section:

     {
       "id": "some-id",